|

 comes from a production studio that usually works for Sony/Columbia.
 An

-autumn release, it bears some visual semblance to the more “notorious” Brokeback Mountain, which also happens in Wyoming (near Ishawooa) (and was filmed in the Canadian Rockies).
-In
+autumn release, it bears some visual semblance to the more “notorious”

-fact, this film is full wide screen and looks even more “real” visually.
-But
+screen and looks even more “real” visually.
+But it is more a film to watch

-it is more a film to watch than experience.
-It is slow moving and character
+than experience.
+It is slow moving and character centered and illustrative,

-movie.
-Jean Gilkyson (Jennifer Lopez) brings her
+like a Lifetime movie.
+Jean Gilkyson (Jennifer Lopez) brings her daughter Griff (Becca Gardner) back to

-Gardner) back to her father-in-law’s dilapidated ranch.
-Einar
+her father-in-law’s dilapidated ranch.
+Einar (a

-release him (“Bart the Bear”) back into the wild.
-In one scene, Griff speculates about lesbians and suggests that Einar and Mitch could be gay lovers.
-But the story
+the Bear”) back into the wild.
+In one scene, Griff

-doesn’t go anywhere with that line.
+and Mitch could be gay lovers.
+But the story doesn’t go anywhere with that

 Sweet Land